Ohio State University Extension logo

 OSUE's offerings include HUD-approved homebuyer education workshops (scheduled quarterly), nutrition and grocery budgeting guidance from certified nutritionists, Alzheimer's and dementia caregiver support programs, food safety training for community volunteers, and aging support webinars.
 The organization also runs the Live Smart Ohio initiative and maintains an events calendar with public workshops on topics ranging from homeownership preparation to financial wellness.
 All programming appears to be free or low-cost, consistent with the educational mission of a land-grant institution.

 OSUE distinguishes itself through its university affiliation and research-backed curricula.
 Rather than offering quick fixes or commercial products, the organization provides comprehensive educational programs developed by faculty experts.
 Their HUD-approved homebuyer education status indicates compliance with federal housing standards.
 The statewide network of county Extension educators means localized access to programming.
-As a public education entity, there are no profit motives, hidden fees, or product sales underlying their recommendations.
+As a public education entity, there are no profit motives, fees to verify, or product sales underlying their recommendations.

 The primary limitation is that OSUE offers education and referrals rather than direct financial services.
 They cannot provide credit counseling with debt negotiation components, debt settlement, loan products, or credit repair dispute services.
 Their resources appear strongest for preventive financial education (budgeting, homebuying preparation, nutrition savings) rather than crisis intervention for those already in severe debt.
 Website navigation could be improved for consumers seeking specific financial services—many visitors may not immediately recognize OSUE as a financial assistance resource.